Danny Chavez

 Danny Chavez (born March 14, 1987) is an American mixed martial artist who competes in Featherweight division.
-A progessional since 2010, he most notably fought in the Ultimate Fighting Championship (UFC).
+A professional since 2010, he most notably fought in the Ultimate Fighting Championship (UFC).

 Background

-Born in Queens, New York, When he was five years old he went to live in Miami.
+Born in Queens, New York, Chavez went to live in Miami when he was five years old.
 Two years later he went to Bogotá to live with his father.
 He lived there until he was 14 in the neighbourhood of Kennedy.
 He picked up mixed martial arts at the age of 19, when his friend Alex Bermudez showed himThe Ultimate Fighter: Season 3.
 After enjoying the show, he searched through the Yellow Pages for a school and found one that was advertising Muay Thai, Jiu-Jitsu, and wrestling.
-After two years, a friend told him about a school and that’s when he joined MMA Masters.
+After two years, a friend told him about a school and that's when he joined MMA Masters.

 Mixed martial arts career

 Early career

-Starting his career in 2010, Chavez started out his professional career fighting on the regional Florida scene, being selected to compete in the Championship Fighting Alliance Undefeated Featherweight Tournament after three straight wins to start his career, including an unanimous decision win in his CFA debut against Justin Steave at CFA 3: Howard vs. Olson on October 9, 2011.
+Starting his career in 2010, Chavez started out his professional career fighting on the regional Florida scene, being selected to compete in the Championship Fighting Alliance Undefeated Featherweight Tournament after three straight wins to start his career, including a unanimous decision win in his CFA debut against Justin Steave at CFA 3: Howard vs. Olson on October 9, 2011.

 Chavez next faced Humberto Rodriguez at CFA 4: Izquierdo vs. Cenoble on December 17, 2011, in the semifinal round of the promotions undefeated featherweight tournament.
 He won the fight via unanimous decision to secure his place in the finals.

 Chavez faced off against Jordan Parsons in the finals, which took place at CFA 5: Chavez vs. Parsons on February 24, 2012 for the featherweight title.
 He lost the fight via unanimous decision after five rounds.

 He would continue fighting on the Florida scene, picking up three straight decision wins, before dropping two straight fights in 2016.
 Chavez did not see any action in 2017 but later returned in 2018 to start his three-fight win streak which were all won by knockout inside the first round, culminating in Chavez fighting under the Global Legion Fighting Championship promotion, in which he knocked out Dylan Cala to become the new GLFC featherweight champion.